 - It broadens students’ horizon beyond science or technology or innovation towards an integrated understanding

-- The programme targets at equipping students with competences which are frequently in short supply to companies and public institutions
+- The programme targets at equipping students with competencies which are frequently in short supply to companies and public institutions

 - The programme teaches students a thorough understanding of how innovations are generated in daily operations and also of how the political framework conditions are developed, set and implemented and their impact on innovation management